supabase/supabase/examples/flutter-user-management/README.md

 create policy "Anyone can upload an avatar." on storage.objects for insert with check ( bucket_id = 'avatars' );

+create policy "Anyone can update an avatar." on storage.objects for update with check ( bucket_id = 'avatars' );
 ```

 ## Authors